MillionConcepts/quickseries/README.md

       generally be better to keep their input values small.
 * Increasing `order` will tend to make the approximation slower but more precise.
-In the example above, increasing `order` to 14 provides ~20x greater precision but makes the approximation ~20% slower.
+In the example above, increasing `order` to 14 provides ~20x greater accuracy but makes the approximation ~20% slower.
   * This tends to have diminishing returns.
-In the example above, increasing `order` to 30 provides no meaningful increase in precision over `order=14`, but makes the approximation *slower* than `np.sin(x) * np.cos(x)`.
+In the example above, increasing `order` to 30 provides no meaningful increase in accuracy over `order=14`, but makes the approximation *slower* than `np.sin(x) * np.cos(x)`.
   * Setting `order` too high can also cause the approximation algorithm to fail entirely.
-  * The location of precision/performance "sweet spots" in the parameter space depends on the function and the approximation bounds.
+  * The location of accuracy/performance "sweet spots" in the parameter space depends on the function and the approximation bounds.
 If you want to seriously optimize a particular function in a particular interval, you will need to play around with these parameters.